allannjuguna/allannjuguna.github.io/content/posts/UrchinSec_Tanzania_National_CTF/2024-04-28-UrchinSec-Tanzania-National-CTF.md

 From the above, we see that we bypassed the `sleep` function and read the flag.
 But trying this on the provided server did not work.
 This is because when we create a new binary, it will lose the suid properties and hence cannot read the flag since it is owned by the root user.

-To solve the challenge, one was required to terminated the running program with a signal `14 or 0xe` which would cause the `wormhole_handler` to be invoked, hence bypassing the sleep and printing the flag.
-To achieve that , we can run the binary, then press `ctrl+z` to background it, then find its pid, the kill it using `kill -14 pidhere`.
+To solve the challenge, one was required to terminate the running program with a signal `14 or 0xe` which would cause the `wormhole_handler` to be invoked, hence bypassing the sleep function and printing the flag.
+To achieve that , we can run the binary, then press `ctrl+z` to background it,  find its pid, then kill it using `kill -14 pidhere`.
 Once that is done, we can return to the exited program using `fg` (foreground the back grounded process) and we get the flag
 ![](/images/UrchinSec_Tanzania_National_CTF/wormhole_6.png)